paulstansifer/unseemly/README.md

 Wyvern's primary motivating example
  (write SQL, not strings containing SQL, in your general-purpose code) is a lot like Unseemly's vision of inline syntax extension.
-Wyvern is a full-fledge language, not a core language.
+Wyvern is a full-fledged language, not a core language.
 I believe that writing new embedded languages is not as easy as macro definition.

 Wyvern also includes a number of features that are outside the scope of Unseemly.